System justification theory: Relation to status quo bias

-Another critique is that SJT is too similar and indistinguishable to status quo bias.
+Another critique is that system justification theory is too similar and indistinguishable to status quo bias.
 Given that both deal directly with upholding and legitimizing the status quo, this critique is not unfounded.
 But system justification theory differs from the status quo bias in that it is predominately motivational rather than cognitive.
 Generally, the status quo bias refers to a tendency to prefer the default or established option when making choices.
 In contrast, system justification posits that people need and want to see prevailing social systems as fair and just.
 The motivational component of system justification means that its effects are exacerbated when people are under psychological threat or when they feel their outcomes are especially dependent on the system that is being justified.

 Current research

 Congruent with a broader trend toward neuroscience, current research on system justification has tested to see how this manifests in the brain.
 Findings by researchers have shown that people with more conservative ideologies differed in certain brain structures, which was associated with sensitivity to threat and response conflict.
 Specifically, those who were more conservative were "associated with greater neural sensitivity to threat and larger amygdala volume, as well as less sensitivity to response conflict and smaller anterior cingulate volume," compared to those who were more liberal.
 This research is currently exploratory and has not yet determined the direction of the relations to ideology and brain structures.

 Recent findings by researchers have shown that system justification motives to legitimize the status quo was found in young children.
 Through utilizing the developmental psychological theory and data, children as early as age 5 were found to have basic understandings of their ingroup and the status of their ingroup.
-System justification motives were also observed in that children from low status groups were found display implicit outgroup favoritism.
+System justification motives were also observed in that children from low-status groups were found to display implicit outgroup favoritism.
 Research on system justification in young children remains a current trend.

+Utopian thinking has been proposed as an effective way to overcome system justification.
+Thinking about an ideal society can decrease system justification and increase collective action intentions by increasing hope and abstraction.